Web scraping and alternative data for financial markets

-Scraping and reselling data that is protected by copyright, like photos and articles is not a great idea, especially in this case.
-Of course, it’s a big NO.
+Scraping and reselling data which is protected by a copyright, like photos and aricles is not a great idea, especially in this case.
+Of course it’s a big NO.

 Funds for sure will want to understand if the whole data acquisition process was executed in the fairest way possible or if it could have caused some harm to the target websites.

-For this reason, the Investment Data Standards Organization released a checklist with best practices to follow for web scraping.
+For this reasons, the Investment Data Standards Organization released a checklist with best practices to follow for web scraping.

 You can find all the points in the linked file, but just to give an idea, here are some points: